-The maximum well production capacity from original TMWA wells is approximately 63 MGD.
-TMWA would like to increase well production capacity to about 77 MGD (7,700 AF in the peak month).
+The current TMWA well production capacity in the contiguous main water system (78 wells) is approximately 103 MGD but given water system hydraulic limitations and water quality issues, available supply capacity from these wells is on the order of 87 MGD.
+Satellite systems have a current well production capacity of approximately 1.4 MGD from 10 wells.
+See Table 5 for details on individual and area specific groundwater capacity.
+TMWA's goal is to increase groundwater production capacity by 2 MGD every five years.
 This additional well capacity will increase peak day capacity and increase off-river reliability; however, it is highly likely that development of new groundwater sources will require expensive treatment facilities.
 Therefore, the timing of expanding groundwater capacity will depend on when additional peak capacity is required and also on how resilient existing storage and groundwater facilities are in response to an off-river supply scenario.